 - Keep project records and provide updates and reports as requested including the drafting of the Annual Plan following a consultative process with the Gardaí;

 - Attend the Project Committee meetings, providing progress updates as required;

-- Provide youth work interventions in the catchment area in line with the GYDP plan as approved by the Project Committee;
+- Provide youth work interventions in the catchment area in line with the Youth Diversion Project plan as approved by the Project Committee;

 - Work with participants on improving their participation in sustainable employment by identifying pathways towards employment including second chance education and training, and work on combating discrimination in accessing and progressing in the labour market, promoting acceptance of diversity in the workplace;

-- Take part in approved training for developing the Garda Youth Diversion Project and carry out any other duties deemed necessary by Crosscare, IYJS, Gardaí or project committee for the development of the project and fulfilment of the annual plan of the Garda Youth Diversion Project.
+- Take part in approved training for developing the Youth Diversion Project and carry out any other duties deemed necessary by Crosscare, IYJS, Gardaí or project committee for the development of the project and fulfilment of the annual plan.

-The ideal candidate must have a third level qualification and 3 years experience in youth work working with high needs young people who can present with challenging behaviour.
-Possess strong interpersonal skills, the ability to work as part of a team and on a one to one basis and have a B drivers licence.
+The ideal candidate must have a third level qualification and experience in youth work working with high needs young people who can present with challenging behaviour.
+Possess strong interpersonal skills and the ability to work as part of a team and on a one to one basis.

 He/she shall be required to work with young people who have come to the attention of the Gardaí, the community or local agencies as a result of their behaviour.
 The focus of this role will be supporting these young people back in to education or maintain their current placement.

 The successful candidate will provide suitable youth work interventions to facilitate personal development, promote pro social behaviour, and improve long-term employability prospects.

 To apply, please forward a CV and cover letter to: firstname.lastname@example.org stating clearly which position you are applying for.